WereszczynskiGroup/WASP/README.md

 6. The polar writhe (Wp) and the double integral writhe will be calculated for each of the 70 frames and written to files named **minicircle\_data.pw** and **minicircle\_data.di** respectively
 7. The smoothing routine will be used for the Wp calculation
 8. The closed Wp routine will be used for the Wp calculation

+#### Analyzing a DNA Minicircle (PDB Trajectory)

+For this example, we will analyze a DNA minicircle trajectory stored in PDB format.
+This trajectory is identical to the trajectory in the previous (Amber Trajectory) example with 100 frams and 108 base pairs except for the fact that it is in PDB format.
+This time, we run (in the trajectory\_preprocessing directory):

+`python master_UI.py ../examples/minicircle.pdb 108 1 100 minicircle_data 0 -pw -di --smooth -c --xcol 6 --stride 10 -d`

+Running this will result in the following:

+1. The C1' atoms on the minicircle backbone will be read in every 10th frame (**--stride 10**) between frames [1,100] and used to calculate an axis curve
+2. WASP will look for the x-coordinates in the 6th column (zero indexed) of the PDB file
+2. Every 10th frame on the interval [1,100] will be analyzed for a total of 10 frames
+3. The C1' atoms on the backbone and the axis curve will both be written to trajectory files named **minicircle.pdb\_debug\_backbone.xyz** and **minicircle.pdb\_debug\_axis.xyz** respectively
+4. No atoms will be deleted from the axis curve prior to writhe analysis
+5. The polar writhe (Wp) and the double integral writhe will be calculated for each of the 10 frames and written to files named **minicircle\_data.pw** and **minicircle\_data.di** respectively
+6. The smoothing routine will be used for the Wp calculation
+7. The closed Wp routine will be used for the Wp calculation